 Hong Kong reports one new imported COVID-19 case

-Over the past two weeks, altogether 43 cases were detected, all imported, according to the CHP.
+Over the past two weeks, altogether 41 cases were detected, which were all imported, according to the CHP.

-The Food and Health Bureau and the Research Council chaired by the Secretary for Food and Health announced Monday that a further 343 million Hong Kong dollars (about 44.09 million U.S. dollars) have been approved to support local universities to conduct research studies on COVID-19.

 Photos